 SearchBlox for Amazon OpenSearch Service

-SearchBlox for Amazon OpenSearch Service is an enterprise search platform for the AWS Cloud thats uses the Amazon OpenSearch Service, the fully managed and scalable Opensearch service available on Amazon Web Services (AWS).
-SearchBlox for Amazon OpenSearch Service can crawl, index and search content across multiple datasources including file systems, websites, databases and applications.
+SearchBlox for Amazon OpenSearch Serviceit is an enterprise search platform for the AWS Cloud that uses Amazon OpenSearch Service, a fully managed and scalable search service on Amazon Web Services.
+SearchBlox for Amazon OpenSearch Service can crawl, index, and search content from multiple data sources, including file systems, websites, databases, and applications.

 Architecture

-This service consists of two types of SearchBlox servers that are available through the AWS marketplace.
-The first is SearchBlox IndexServer.
-The SearchBlox IndexServer can crawl and index content in over 40 document formats including PDFs, HTML and Microsoft Word, Excel, Powerpoint directly into Amazon OpenSearch Service.
-The second type of server is the SearchBlox SearchServer.
-The SearchBlox SearchServer provides ready-to-use, fully customizable search front-ends including faceted search for the indices created by the SearchBlox IndexServer in the Amazon OpenSearch Service.
+This service provides two types of SearchBlox servers available on the AWS Marketplace: SearchBlox IndexServer and SearchBlox SearchServer.
+The SearchBlox IndexServer can crawl and index content in more than 40 file formats, including PDF, HTML, and Microsoft Word, Excel, and PowerPoint, directly into Amazon OpenSearch Service.
+The SearchBlox SearchServer provides ready-to-use and customizable search interfaces, including faceted search, for the indexes created by the IndexServer in Amazon OpenSearch Service.

 Setup